 SHA identified these two intersections as needing improvements and is tentatively moving forward with improvements to MD 108 at MD 650 as part of Fiscal Year 2021.
-These include new signal poles, better signage and markings, wheelchair ramps and crosswalks across all four crossings.
+These include new signal poles, better signage and markings, wheelchair ramps, and crosswalks across all four crossings.
 These improvements should also consider the poor geometry and the existing utility pole in the northeast quadrant of the intersection (see Northeast Quadrant section in the Neighborhoods chapter).

 Figure 5.
-Revised intersection at MD 108 and MD 650 with marked crosswalks, new sidepaths and sidewalks, an increased turning radius in the northeast corner and fewer driveways at the filling station in the southeast corner.
+Revised intersection at MD 108 and MD 650 with marked crosswalks, new sidepaths and sidewalks, an increased turning radius in the northeast corner, and fewer driveways at the filling station in the southeast corner

 A new crosswalk with walk signals should be added at the signalized intersection in front of the high school to provide safe crossings to this new sidepath.

 The existing bus stop located at the western entrance to the high school would be better relocated to the eastern signalized entrance once the pedestrian improvements are made.
-Trail connections to the parkland south of the high school are described in the next chapter.
+Shelters should be provided for the bus stops on both sides of MD 108 in front of the high school.
+Trail connections to the parkland south of the high school are described in the next section.

 Figure 6.
 The recommended shared-use path is shown in yellow along the north side of MD 108.
-A new crosswalk and walk signal is recommended at the existing traffic signal at the high school's eastern entrance.
+A new crosswalk and walk signal are recommended at the existing traffic signal at the high school's eastern entrance.